Paul V. Kroskrity

 Paul V. Kroskrity (/ˈkɹɒskɹɪti/; born February 10, 1949) is an American linguistic anthropologist known primarily for his contributions to establishing and developing language ideology as a field of research.

 He is professor of anthropology, applied linguistics, and American Indian Studies at the University of California, Los Angeles.
 He is the past President of the Society for Linguistic Anthropology and past Chair of the American Indian Studies program at the University of California, Los Angeles.

 Kroskrity's research focuses on language ideologies, language and identity, verbal art and performance, language contact, and language endangerment and revitalization.
 He specializes in the indigenous languages of the Kiowa-Tanoan and Uto-Aztecan language families, and has worked in the Western Pueblo region and Central California.

 Biography

 Paul V. Kroskrity grew up in Brooklyn.
-He received his Bachelor's degree from Columbia College, Columbia University where he studied Oriental Studies, Comparative Literature, and Comparative Religion.
+He received his bachelor's degree from Columbia College, Columbia University where he studied Oriental Studies, Comparative Literature, and Comparative Religion.
 For graduate school he moved to Indiana University and was the last student of linguist Carl Voegelin.
 He also worked with Allen D. Grimshaw, Charles S. Bird, and Raymond J. DeMallie.
 Voegelin inspired his interest in American Indian languages and suggested that he conduct research with the Arizona Tewa.

-Kroskrity earned his PhD from Indiana in anthropology in 1977 with a dissertation titled "Aspects of Arizona Tewa Language Structure and Language Use".
+Kroskrity earned his PhD from Indiana University Bloomington in anthropology in 1977 with a dissertation titled "Aspects of Arizona Tewa Language Structure and Language Use".
 In 1978 Kroskrity was hired as a professor of anthropology at the University of California, Los Angeles, where he has been teaching ever since.